 From 1 June 2018, a phytosanitary certificate will be required and advanced notification on PEACH to import this material from these countries.

 This section was updated on 8 August 2018.

 Xylella fastidiosa, a bacterial disease, represents a serious threat to plants in the UK.
 We are working to stop the spread of this disease and plant health authorities in the UK and elsewhere are keeping a close watch for it

-Xylella has not yet been found in the UK, but it has recently affected olive trees in Italy, a range of trees and plants in areas of Spain and France, and has been found in Germany.
+Xylella has not yet been found in the UK, but it has recently affected olive trees in Italy, and a range of trees and plants in areas of Spain and France.
 Plants in North and South America are being damaged by the disease.

 Everyone in a horticultural business, or who moves or imports affected plants, must comply with strict conditions imposed under EU legislation.
 These affect ‘specified plants’ (which includes the confirmed hosts of Xylella fastidiosa in the EU and further afield).
 There are: